friendly/matlib/README.md

 **Matrix Functions for Teaching and Learning Linear Algebra and Multivariate Statistics**, http://friendly.github.io/matlib/

-Version 0.9.7
+Version 0.9.8

-These functions are mainly for tutorial purposes in teaching & learning matrix algebra ideas using R. In some cases, functions are provided for concepts or computations available elsewhere in R, but where the name is not obvious, e.g., `R()` for the rank of a matrix, or `tr()` for matrix trace.
+These functions were originally designed for tutorial purposes in teaching & learning matrix algebra ideas using R. In some cases, functions are provided for concepts or computations available elsewhere in R, but where the name is not obvious, e.g., `R()` for the rank of a matrix, or `tr()` for matrix trace.